-History of Present Illness: A man in his late 60’s with a history of valvular heart disease, BPH and bipolar disorder presents to the ED for 5 days of gradually worsening dizziness, shakiness and generalized weakness with multiple falls.
-He denies any injury from the falls.
-He denies any fever, nausea, chest pain, SOB or other complaints.
+History of Present Illness: A man in his late 60’s with a history of recent pneumonia is brought to the ED for 1.5 hours of non-radiating chest pressure, SOB and nausea.
+He denies any other complaints.

 Initial Diagnostic Testing: